PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![104_img](./images/104_img.png)

-When a function name is input with open parenthesis, a docstring popup displays giving details about the functions input arguments.
+When a function name is input with open parenthesis, a docstring popup balloon displays giving details about the functions input arguments.
 In this case the positional input ```value``` is going to be the string that is printed.

 ![105_img](./images/105_img.png)